mesfind/bioinfo-python/_episodes/04-more-dataframes.md

 >
 > The slice syntax includes a third component called the _step_.
 Where
 > `x[start:stop:step]` returns the list from the `start` index for every `step` up to the index
 > before `stop`.
-The example below prints every third letter in the list starting from `0`
+The example below gives us every third letter in the list starting from `0`
 > all the way to the end.
 >
 > ~~~